Hundemeier/sacn/README.md

 The DataPacket provides following attributes:
  * `sourceName: str`: a string that is used to identify the source.
 Only the first 64 bytes are used.
  * `priority: int`: the priority used to manage multiple DMX data on one receiver.
 [1-200] Default: 100
- * `universe: int`: the universe for the whole message and its DMX data.
+ * `universe: int`: the universe for the whole message and its data.
 [1-63999]
  * `sequence: int`: the sequence number.
 Should increment for every new message and can be used to check for wrong order of arriving packets.
  * `option_StreamTerminated: bool`: True if this packet is the last one of the stream for the given universe.
  * `option_PreviewData: bool`: True if this data is for visualization purposes.
+ * `option_ForceSync: bool`: True if this should only function in a synchronized state.
+ * `dmxStartCode: int`: the start code for the data tuple.
+[1-255] Default: 0x00 for streaming level data.
+0xDD is used for per address priority extensions to E1.31 (often seen with ETC network equipment)
- * `dmxData: tuple`: the DMX data as tuple.
-Max length is 512 and shorter tuples getting normalized to a length of 512.
+ * `dmxData: tuple`: the data as tuple.
+Max length is 512; Shorter tuples are normalized to a length of 512.
  Filled with 0 for empty spaces.

 ### Changelog
+ * 1.6: Add sending support for 0xDD start code per address priority packets (often seen with ETC network equipment)
  * 1.5: Performance improvement: Deleted debugging statements in hot path of packet sending and receiving (Thanks to shauneccles!
 See #25 for more information)
  * 1.4.6: Fix: When creating a DataPacket with invalid DMX start codes (i.e. not `0x00`) an exception is thrown (Thanks to niggiover9000!
 See #11 for more information)
  * 1.4.5: When using a manual flush, only a specified list of universes can be flushed (Thanks to CrazyIvan359!
 See #22 for more information)